-The 2019 report was recently published by Asher and Lyric, a website that promotes health and safety advice for international travelers.
-It ranks 150 popularly visited countries around the world based on eight factors, including legalized same-sex marriage, LGBTQ worker protections, anti-discrimination laws, criminalization of hate crimes, and adoption recognition.
+The 2023 report was recently published by Asher and Lyric, a website that promotes health and safety advice for international travelers.
+It ranks 203 popularly visited countries around the world based on 10 factors, including legalized same-sex marriage, LGBTQ worker protections, anti-discrimination laws, criminalization of hate crimes, and adoption recognition.
 The survey also considers each nation’s most recent Gallup score, which examines what residents say about the overall quality of life, as well as whether same-sex acts are illegal in the country and if propaganda and morality laws are currently in place.

-So which are the safest countries for queer travelers to visit?
-According to the 2019 index, Sweden is currently the world’s most LGBTQ-friendly nation, topping this year’s list with an overall score of 322 points.
-The Scandinavian country was followed by runner-up Canada with 309 total points, which placed just before Norway, Portugal, and Belgium, with scores of 307, 306, and 301 points respectively.
+So, which are the safest countries for queer travelers to visit?
+According to the 2023 index, Canada is currently the world’s most LGBTQ-friendly nation, topping this year’s list with an overall score of 383 points.
+The runner-up is Sweden with 377 total points, which placed ahead of the Netherlands, Malta, and Norway, with scores of 373, 370, and 358 points, respectively.

-Sweden’s top safety ranking on the 2019 LGBTQ+ Danger Index isn’t hugely surprising.
-The Scandinavian country became the world’s first to allow trans individuals to change their legal gender post-transition in 1972, and in 2009 it became the seventh nation worldwide to legalize same-sex marriage.
+Canada’s top safety ranking on the 2023 LGBTQ+ Danger Index isn’t hugely surprising—in 2005 it became the fourth nation worldwide to legalize same-sex marriage.
+Sweden became the world’s first country to allow trans individuals to change their legal gender post-transition in 1972, and in 2009 it became the seventh nation worldwide to legalize same-sex marriage.

 The least friendly country is currently Brunei, according to the 2023 LGBTQ+ Danger Index, where in 2019 a penal code was passed that made homosexual acts punishable by death by stoning.
 Saudi Arabia, Nigeria, Kuwait, and Malawi are the next four least friendly.
 In each country homosexuality is considered illegal.